Is Arugula Bitter?

 What Does Arugula Taste Like?

-If cooked, it will have the same flavor as the cooked spinach but with a little more bite, however, it isn’t bitter.
+If cooked, it will have the same flavor as cooked spinach but with a little more bite, however, it isn’t bitter.

-But, there are some other factors that contribute to the bitterness of Arugula.
+Factors that contribute to the bitterness of Arugula.

 Age